seblucas/cops/README.md

 You just have to sync your Calibre directory to your COPS server the way you prefer (Dropbox, Bt Sync, Syncthing, use a directory shared with Nextcloud, ...).

+# Prerequisites (this fork)
+1. PHP 7.4 or 8.X with GD image processing, Libxml, Intl, Json & SQLite3 support (PHP 8.1 or later recommended).

+See [CHANGELOG](CHANGELOG.md) for changes compared to upstream repository https://github.com/seblucas/cops from @seblucas

 # Prerequisites

 1. PHP 5.3, 5.4, 5.5, 5.6, 7.X or hhvm with GD image processing, Libxml, Intl, Json & SQLite3 support (PHP 5.6 or later recommended).